Breast Cancer Risk Factors: Alcohol

 Studies show drinking low to moderate amounts of alcohol may be linked to a lower risk of heart disease, high blood pressure and death [25-26].

-However, drinking more than 1 drink per day (for women) and more than 2 drinks per day (for men) has no health benefits and is linked to many serious health risks, including the risk of breast cancer [27].
+However, the American Cancer Society recommends those who drink alcohol limit to less than 1 drink per day (for women) and fewer than 2 drinks per day (for men) [27].
+Drink more alcohol than this has no health benefits and is linked to many serious health risks, including the risk of breast cancer [27].

 Talk with your health care provider about the potential health benefits and risks of drinking low to moderate amounts of alcohol.